Genetic Testing for Neurodegenerative Disorders - CAM 234HB

 Childhood or adult

-• Infantile onset associated w/SMA w/variable upper motor signs & contractures
+• Infantile onset associated w/SMA w/variable upper motor signs and contractures

 • Adult onset associated w/mild amyotrophy